20centcroak/github-cheatsheet/cheatsheet.md

     git branch -D featureFromFirstCommit
 >Deleted branch featureFromFirstCommit (was a0e0982).

 If regrets arose after this deletion it is possible to recreate a branch with the commit history.
 The only thing is to know the commit ID of the last commit of this branch.
-It
+It is supplied byt the answer of the previous command ('*a0e0982*') or we have to study the reflog:

+PS D:\perso\courses\git course\hands on\repos\projecta> git reflog
+6cf4f3a (HEAD -> featureZ) HEAD@{0}: checkout: moving from featureFromFirstCommit to featureZ a0e0982 HEAD@{1}: commit: add new content dce055a HEAD@{2}: checkout: moving from featureZ to featureFromFirstCommit 6cf4f3a (HEAD -> featureZ) HEAD@{3}: checkout: moving from featureFromFirstCommit to featureZ dce055a HEAD@{4}: commit: add feature in fileA from first commit

 ### List branches
 list local branches only: